tintinnabulate/costabrava-webapp/getting_here.md

-# COSTA BRAVA CONVENTION 2018 - TOSSA DE MAR

-# HOW TO GET THERE
+# COSTA BRAVA CONVENTION - HOW TO GET THERE

 ## Plane

 The nearest airports are Girona (GRO) and Barcelona El Prat (BCN)

 Details for both airports can be found at www.aena.es